MCP Plugins

 Token Lifecycle

-• OAuth tokens are stored encrypted per-Space
+• OAuth tokens are stored encrypted per-space

 • Access tokens are refreshed automatically before expiration